-- / potentially avoiding litigating actions on the same topic in multiple jurisdictions, with the associated duplication of litigation expenses, and the potential for inconsistent outcomes. - Iimiting forum shopping by plaintiffs' lawyers and potentially discouraging illegitimate claims. - retaining the Company's ability to consent to an alternative forum, if desired. - / avoiding having to address where an action may be brought, and instead focusing on underlying substantive rights or remedies. - / the increasing trend toward adopting forum selection clauses in response to multi-forum litigation; and - / the benefit of having the Board deliberate on whether to adopt such a provision on a "clear day" rather than in response to actual or threatened litigation.
+- potentially avoiding litigating actions on the same topic in multiple jurisdictions, with the associated duplication of litigation expenses, and the potential for inconsistent outcomes. - | limiting forum shopping by plaintiffs' lawyers and potentially discouraging illegitimate claims. - retaining the Company's ability to consent to an alternative forum, if desired. - avoiding having to address where an action may be brought, and instead focusing on underlying substantive rights or remedies. - # the increasing trend toward adopting forum selection clauses in response to multi-forum litigation; and - the benefit of having the Board deliberate on whether to adopt such a provision on a "clear day" rather than in response to actual or threatened litigation.

 Our Board evaluated the Federal Forum Selection for the Securities Act Claims Amendment in light of the considerations described above.
-Based on these considerations, the Board adopted resolutions setting forth the Federal Forum Selection for the Securities Act Claims Amendment, declared the Federal Forum Selection for the Securities Act Claims Amendment, declared the Federal Forum Selection for the Securities Act Claims Amendment advisable and in the best interests of the Company and our stockholders, approved and adopted the Federal Forum Selection for the Securities Act Claims Amendment to submit the Federal Forum Selection for the Securities Act Claims Amendment to our stockholders for approval and recommended that our stockholders adopt the Federal Forum Selection for the Securities Act Claims Amendment to cour stockholders for approval and recommended that our stockholders adopt the Federal Forum Selection for the Securities Act Claims Amendment.
+Based on these considerations, the Board adopted resolutions setting forth the Federal Forum Selection for the Securities Act Claims Amendment, declared the Federal Forum Selection for the Securities Act Claims Amendment advisable and in the best interests of the Company and our stockholders, approved and adopted the Federal Forum Selection for the Securities Act Claims Amendment, unanimously resolved to submit the Federal Forum Selection for the Securities Act Claims Amendment to our stockholders for approval and recommended that our stockholders adopt the Federal Forum Selection for the Securities Act Claims Amendment.